12 Bathroom Sink and Vanity Ideas

-Here, Sweeten breaks down the styles and benefits of bathroom vanities and sinks
+Sweeten breaks down the styles & benefits of bathroom vanities & sinks

 There really are no rules when it comes to picking out vanities, or frankly, any materials, for your renovation.
 Of course, your fixtures actually need to fit in the space, but aside from that, the style, shape, color—are all up to you!
 To give you a jumpstart, we broke down different vanities and sink options you can choose from, highlighting their benefits, and showing examples from Sweeten homeowners’ own sinks and vanities.

-If you don’t need a lot of counter or cabinet space, and want a no-fuss, no-muss sink situation, pedestal sinks are as simple as you can get.
+If you don’t need a lot of bathroom counter or cabinet space, and want a no-fuss, no-muss sink situation, pedestal sinks are the way to go.
 The classic style is also great for guest baths or powder rooms.
 In Charon and Lex’s green bath, the sink’s square base and basin have a more traditional vibe, while in Amy’s black and white bathroom, the rounded edges skew more contemporary.

 (Above) A pedestal sink in Charon and Lex’s renovation

 (Above) A pedestal sink in Amy’s renovation

 Console sinks are space-savers (similar to wall-hung toilets!).
 Since they’re completely open at the bottom you can add storage bins or baskets underneath, but unlike closed, free-standing vanities, still see the wall and floor (which makes a bathroom look bigger.)
 They’re great for homeowners with more classic or traditional style, like Jeremy and Chris, though can have a more modern look, as seen in Rita and Mark’s.

 Above) A console sink in Jeremy and Chris’ renovation